 Urban Planning for Health

-On February 25, 2021, the Department of International Health welcomed Sean Quinn, the Sustainable Design Leader for HOK’s Pacific region, cofounder and former chair of HOK IMPACT.
+On February 25, 2021, the program welcomed Sean Quinn, the Sustainable Design Leader for HOK’s Pacific region, cofounder and former chair of HOK IMPACT.
 Quinn addressed the Georgetown community as part of the Urban Health Collaborative Speaker Series with his lecture, “Planning for Urban Health and Resilience in an Era of Climate Change and Pandemic,” which addressed the ways in which science can be used to inform sustainable urban design and architecture to protect the health of communities both in the present day and moving into the future.

 To begin, Quinn discussed rapid urbanization through powerful images of cities like Shanghai and Guangzhou in the 1980s and juxtaposed them with images from today, where rapid growth has led to both extreme opportunity and extreme challenges.

 Quinn maintained that planning for urban health is critical in designing cities to withstand the challenges related to climate change and future pandemics.
 The destruction of habitats and loss of biodiversity that occurs due to urban development plays a dramatic role in the spread of diseases.
 Quinn stated that in the future, pandemics like COVID-19 may no longer be a once-in-a-century phenomenon, but a continuous threat to human life.
 Considering the ongoing threats of climate change, infrastructure challenges, flooding, air quality, water sanitation, and unstable services, architecture and design must learn to work with challenges rather than against them in order to protect urban communities.